pingcap/docs-cn/tikv/go-client-api.md

 ## Try the Transactional Key-Value API

-The Transactional Key-Value API is complicated than the Raw Key-Value API.
+The Transactional Key-Value API is more complicated than the Raw Key-Value API.
 Some transaction related concepts are listed as follows.
 For more details, see the [KV package](https://github.com/pingcap/tidb/tree/master/kv).

 - Storage